stackp/promisejs/README.md

 Callbacks shall have the signature: `callback(error, result)`.
 It matches the `.done(error, result)` signature.

-The `error` parameter is used to pass an error code such that `error != false` in case something went wrong; The `result` parameter is used to pass a value produced by the asynchronous task.
+The `error` parameter is used to pass an error code such that `error != false` in case something went wrong; the `result` parameter is used to pass a value produced by the asynchronous task.
 This allows to write callbacks like this:

     function callback(error, result) {
         if (error) {